 If any native speakers of Icelandic are willing to provide a more accurate pronunciation, please get in touch on twitter and I’d be happy to replace it!

 As to what seiðr actually means in Old Icelandic, there’s some debate about the exact meaning, but the gist of it is simply “magic”.
 It’s specifically used for the kind of magic practiced by women called vǫlur (seeresses) or seiðkonur (magic-women).
-Seiðr allows its practitioners to see the future, usually by talking to spirits or with the dead, which ties in well with the ability Seidr Laboratories gives you to put cards on the top of R&D, thereby allowing you to know what you’ll draw.
+Seiðr allows its practitioners to see the future, usually by talking to spirits or with the dead, which ties in well with the ability Seidr Laboratories gives you to put cards from archives (your discard pile, known as “the graveyard” in Certain Other Games) on the top of R&D (your deck), thereby allowing you to know what you’ll draw.
 Seiðr also allows you to curse people, shapeshift into an animal, and send your mind to travel the spirit realm while your body lies comatose.
 You’d think those would all be hard to represent in a card game about network intrusion, but pretty much all three have been done in other factions.
 Some flavourmeisters at Seidr are no doubt gonna get fired.
 Although men also practice seiðr in the sources, the practice was considered unmanly and made men who practiced it effeminate.
 Viking-age Scandinavian society had some pretty old-fashioned ideas about masculinity, so men who displayed ambiguous sexuality were considered to be untrustworthy and morally corrupt.1

 In the myths, Odin, Freyja, and Loki were all associated with seiðr, so this card fits in well with Haas-Bioroid’s theme of ICE named after Old Norse gods (see also the Heimdalls).
 Bioroid models they’ve introduced from other pantheons don’t seem to have been as successful with consumers.
 As an aside, I’ve always been slightly annoyed that these ICE are all in HB rather than Weyland, whose name comes from Vǫlundr the smith, a poem about whom is in the Poetic Edda (where much of our knowledge of Old Norse mythology comes from).
 Snorri Sturluson says in the Ynglinga saga that it was Freyja who teaches seiðr to the gods, after the end of the primordial war between the Vanir (the group she belongs to) and the Aesir (the group Odin belongs to), at the conclusion of which the two groups make peace and join together.
 Freyja’s link to seiðr isn’t well known, so props to whoever wrote the flavour text to Fairchild 1.0.